yash797/hospital-management-system/README.md

 - **Doctor's Schedule**: Appointments can only be booked if the doctor's schedule is available.

 ### Admin Functions
-- **Pre-created Admin Account**: Admin accounts are pre-created for system access.
 - **Doctor Registration**: Admins can register new doctors into the system.
 - **Manage Doctor's Schedule**: Admins can view, update, and cancel doctor appointments.
 - **Doctor Management**: Admins can remove or update doctor details.